 Beyond the choice of a narrative to interact more effectively with one target market over another, it is essential to return to the essence of the brand itself to know precisely how far the latter can change its codes without renouncing its own identity.

-This year the Bordeaux grand cru winery, Château Pédesclaux, decided to work with the CBA to rethink its visual identity in a way that effectively reflects its dual traditional and modern identity and without totally breaking away from the categorical visual codes it belongs to.
+This year the Bordeaux grand cru winery, Château Pédesclaux, decided to work with the CBA branding agency to rethink its visual identity in a way that effectively reflects its dual traditional and modern identity and without totally breaking away from the categorical visual codes it belongs to.
 Franck Celay and Pauline Folcher from the Montpellier Business School carried out a study in 2013 on the visual codes of 117 châteaux members of the Union des Grands Crus de Bordeaux, and found that 90% of labels in the sample were rectangular, with either a yellowy-white or pure white background featuring black, burgundy, grey and gold text and illustrations.
 These labels communicated above all the ideas of luxury, social prestige, classicism and tradition in line with the "Jupiterian narrative".
 The question then is how the Bordeaux châteaux can play within these codes to differentiate themselves and modernise, while remaining coherent with the general image of their wine category (Heilbrunn, 2006).
 In the case of Château Pédesclaux, the company took the decision to change to a pure white label since this signifies superior quality paper, and by extension, a superior quality product, whereas the yellowy-white paper used previously signified the past and origins of the product, as well as its more traditional dimension (Blanchard, 1980).
 They also decided to reduce the use of serif fonts, which convey a certain "classicism", choosing to use newer sans serif fonts instead (Pohlen, 2011).
 In terms of illustrations, they decided to keep the frontal view of the château to reinforce the impression of stability and seriousness, but to update this to reflect the futuristic architectural work which has been carried out on the building.

 Avant / Après